 Published by 11:00 a.m.
 (ET) on the day of the CPI release, the sticky price index sorts the components of the consumer price index (CPI) into either flexible or sticky (slow to change) categories based on the frequency of their price adjustment.

-The flexible cut of the CPI—a weighted basket of items that change price relatively frequently—increased at an annualized rate of 4.8 percent in February.
-The flexible CPI is now 4.4 percent below year-ago levels.
+The flexible cut of the CPI—a weighted basket of items that change price relatively frequently—increased at an annualized rate of 5.1 percent in March.
+The flexible CPI is still 4.2 percent below year-ago levels.

 Click and drag your cursor over a date range to zoom in.
 A double-click on the chart will reset the zoom.